 Patch testing is a common diagnostic tool used to identify the specific substances that trigger contact dermatitis reactions.
 Contact dermatitis is a localized irritation of the skin in response to a certain substance that is otherwise harmless.
 Common trigger substances include poison ivy, jewelry, hair care products, cleaning solution, detergent, cosmetics, perfumes, and latex rubber.

 These symptoms can last for up to four weeks, and can usually be treated at home through medications and topical creams.
-The best protection against contact dermatitis is to identify the specific triggers that cause reactions, so that patients can avoid these substances as often as possible.
+The best protection against contact dermatitis is to identify the specific triggers through this allergy skin patch test.
+Patients can then avoid these substances as often as possible.

 Although allergic contact dermatitis is similar to other allergies in that it triggers an immune system response, these triggers are external rather than internal.
-So testing for this condition is also done externally, and does not require the use of any needles or injections.
+Thus, patch testing is also done externally and does not require the use of any needles or injections.

 Patch Test Procedure